britepool/comply/policies/encryption.md

 a.
 The use of organizationally-approved encryption must be governed in accordance with the laws of the country, region, or other regulating entity in which users perform their work.
 Encryption must not be used to violate any laws or regulations including import/export restrictions.
 The encryption used by the Company conforms to international standards and U.S. import/export requirements, and thus can be used across international boundaries for business purposes.

 a.
 All key management must be performed using software that automatically manages access control, secure storage, backup and rotation of keys.
-Specifically:
+Key management should adhere to the "Recommendation for Key Management - Best Practices for Key Management Organizations" NIST SP 800-57 Part 2 or the lastest superseding standard.
+Some important points from the policy:

   i.
 The key management service must provide key access to specifically-designated users, with the ability to encrypt/decrypt information and generate data encryption keys.